vackosar/vackosar.github.io/_posts/2023-11-15-Rockefellers-Quotes-Gratitude-Fictional-Letters.md

 ## Another Caution
 Regardless above, any quotes, or books is in a risk of not being useful to You the reader.
 You are unique, or you can become unique, living in a unique time and place.
 Books are mere words, that gain meaning when acted on.
+You may find more useful describing the world in your own words from experience of interacting with it.

 ## The Best Quotes From The Real Letters